-Areas where most of the housing required to accommodate the forecasted population will be located, as well as most population-related jobs and most office jobs employment land employment jobs.
+Areas where most of the housing required to accommodate the forecasted population will be located, as well as most population-related jobs and most office jobs.
 Community Areas include delineated Built-up Areas and Designated Greenfield Areas.

 Community Housing

 Affordable housing owned and operated by non-profit housing corporations, housing co-operatives and municipal governments or district social services administration boards.
 These providers offer subsidized or low-end-of market rents.